-Patrick Mahony is also listed as a Director of Bellevue Group in the UK company records, along with Malley and Marwan Naja.
+Patrick Mahony is listed as a Director of Bellevue Group in the UK company records alongside Patrick Malley.

-The documents setting up the private investment deal between Malley, Marwan and PetroSaudi show that Marwan used his former Pictiet Bank as the vehicle for launching the arrangement in Hong Kong.
+The documents setting up the private investment deal show that Pictiet Bank was the vehicle for launching the arrangement in Hong Kong.

-First the bank set up a Hong Kong company called Mercer & Spring, in which Naja held one share.
-Then it established a wholly owned Hong Kong subsidiary named Plato One, in which Obaid and Mahony were invited to invest.
+First the bank set up a Hong Kong company called Mercer & Spring, then it established a wholly owned Hong Kong subsidiary named Plato One, in which Obaid and Mahony were invited to invest.